Multiple diffusion scales and diffusion-driven instability: Emergence of near- and far-from-equilibrium patterns: Application to a receptor-based model

-In this section, we illustrate the theoretical framework developed above by applying it to a receptor–based model consisting of one ODE and two PDEs.
+In this section, we illustrate the theoretical framework developed above by applying it to a receptor-based model consisting of one ODE and two PDEs.
 The model is inspired by~\cite{Marciniak06}, and describes the dynamics of receptors (\(u\)), ligands (\(v\)), and enzymes (\(w\)) on a one-dimensional spatial domain.

 Let $\Omega = (0,L)\subset\mathbb{R}$, with $L>0$.
 The governing equations are \be \left\{